 General Information: Use proper personal protective equipment as indicated in Section 8.

+Keep away from sources of ignition.
+Store in a tightly closed container.
 Store in a cool, dry, well-ventilated area away from incompatible substances.
+Store protected from moisture.

 Wear appropriate protective clothing to prevent skin exposure.